RetroPie/RetroPie-Docs/docs/EmulationStation.md

 - Custom themes
 - Scraper for box art and game metadata

 ES was originally developed by Aloshi (code) and Nils Bonenberger (UI) but, since they have moved on to other projects, the RetroPie project keeps [its own fork](https://github.com/RetroPie/EmulationStation/).
-That fork has made some improvements like [video support](../Scraper#scraping-videos), faster load times, favorites, and controller integration among others.
+That fork has made some improvements like [video support](Scraper.md#scraping-videos), faster load times, favourites, and controller integration among others.
 Any reference for versions in this doc is related to the [RetroPie's fork](https://github.com/RetroPie/EmulationStation/).

 ## Enabling Favorites, All Games, and Last Played systems